 In class, we will each enter the flow of conversation individually about what the practice means to us, in a fluid and progressive way on the mat.
 We all love the practice for different reasons, and I try to be sure that those interests and aspirations are honored.
 We chant, meditate, practice pranayama, and work with asana in each class.
 A variety of things influence what happens in each class; the seasons and principles of Ayurveda and health are always considered, as many people come to yoga seeking health and balance.
 Time of day, class level, the varying amounts of discipline or softness needed in each student each day, my enthusiasm and clarity about whatever I am currently studying, yoga’s philosophical considerations, therapeutic applications of asana in a safe container for exploration… all of them factor into and are needed to make any class the potent and dynamic expression of grace and balance that so many of us are seeking.

 I am lately finding myself interested in more refined, inner-body felt sense work in my own practice, and in a deeper understanding of asana and pranayama as a whole.
-I have had my Vinyasa dance-party phase, and don’t get me wrong, I LOVE a good flow class and some good loud pop music in class sometimes, but a deepening sophistication and investigation for me mostly involves moving more slowly and intentionally, in a quieter environment, with some very deep inquiry into what is actually occurring in my body, my felt-sense and my heart.
+I have had my Vinyasa dance-party phase, and also, a deepening sophistication and investigation for me mostly involves moving more slowly and intentionally, in a quieter environment, with some very deep inquiry into what is actually occurring in my body, my felt-sense and my heart.
 In this fashion, I will try to push you gently to ask deeper questions of yourself on the mat, while respecting your boundaries.
-My hope is that you will encounter yourself and your sweet, generous nature while you are being challenged to call forth what is best in you, meet it whole-heartedly, and move from that knowing in the rest of your life.
+My hope is that you will encounter yourself and your sweet, generous nature while you are being challenged to call forth what is best in you, meet it whole-heartedly, and move from that knowing into the rest of your life.
 I am old enough to value my health and the ability to move my body without pain, and I really want to make sure that yoga feels healthy and balanced in all ways, equally, to everyone that seeks that medicine.